|

 currently.

-cotton like growths all over his face and mouth.
-After trying just about
+white cotton like growths all over his face and mouth.
+After trying

-completely cured.
-He is still with me today with no ill effects except
+dips was completely cured.
+He is still with me today with no ill

-for a tiny bit of scaring on his face.
-I should probably start calling
+effects except for a tiny bit of scaring on his face.
+I should probably

 Keep giving the pH and temp adjusted FW dips a try and see if they help